Biography

 1775: Child 4: Thomas [1775-1816] considered born at Eling.

-After Susannah claimed the estate of her father in 1770, Thomas Scard appears to have given up his shop at Southampton and assumed the responsibilities of his deceased father-in-law as a Maltser,
+1770 After Susannah claimed the estate of her father in 1770, Thomas Scard appears to have given up his shop at Southampton and assumed the responsibilities of his deceased father-in-law

 Excerpt: ".... now in the occupation of Mr. Thomas Scard, as tenant at will, delightfully situated in the parish of ELING ... and consisting